There are a bunch of reasons to feed both kibble and raw at the same time …

 Make Kibble And Raw Combinations Safer

 In a nutshell, all of the risk your dog faces when eating raw foods and starch are the result of the changes to the pH.
-If you can control his pH, you can move to raw without diarrhea, vomiting or obstruction.
-And if you want to feed him both kinds of foods, it will reduce his risk of getting sick from bacteria or getting undigested bone lodged in his digestive tract … and it will help him get more nutrients and avoid the inflammatory responses that can come with undigested foods.
+If you can control his pH, you can do a better job of transitioning your dog to a raw diet without diarrhea, vomiting or obstruction.
+And if you want to feed him both kinds of foods, it will reduce his risk of getting sick from bacteria or getting undigested bone lodged in his digestive tract … and it will help him get more nutrition out of his meals and avoid the inflammatory and immune responses that can come with undigested foods.

 Here are two simple solutions:

-Adding probiotics to your dog’s meals carries two benefits.
-First, adding friendly bacteria to your dog’s diet will help crowd out the harmful, pathogenic bacteria.
-This includes E coli, salmonella, listeria and campylobacter.
-And friendly bacteria inhibits salmonella activity.
+Adding probiotics to your dog’s meals will help crowd out the harmful, pathogenic bacteria like E. coli, salmonella, listeria and campylobacter.
+And salmonella activity can be inhibited friendly bacteria.

 Just add a tsp to Tbsp for every 50 pounds of body weight.